Laxystem/MoCKoGE-Legacy/README.md

 ### Concurrent

-MoCKoGE uses Kotlin's *coroutines* library to run multiple events at the same time, making stupidly fast.
+MoCKoGE uses Kotlin's *coroutines* library to run multiple events at the same time, making it stupidly fast.

 The `C` also stands for `Caching`, because MoCKoGE caches stuff.
 Very fast.